Satriani is entertaining by that token alone, and people will go to his shows and listen to his material just to see his technical display of talent.

 Melody is the central piece to any song, and at times guitar driven music can certainly lack in this area.

-What sets Satriani apart is that he has an innate ability to create quality guitar riffs and solos based on a strong pointed melody and not just heavy rhythm.
-While rhythmic groove is certainly a big part of his song structure, he’s able to incorporate melody in such a way that it garners the attention of the listener, and provides a very musical experience in addition to being amazing by the speed.
+While rhythmic groove is certainly a big part of his song structure, he’s able to incorporate melody in such a way that it garners the attention of the listener, and provides a musical experience in addition to being technical.

-You can go to almost any of Satriani’s tracks for examples of this.
-Some of his most exemplary modal and melodic showcases are “Flying in a Blue Dream” and “Always with Me Always with you”.
 These songs have moments of speed to be sure, but more importantly they just sound very musical and don’t rely on the speed and technicality of Satriani’s playing to be interesting.
-Add the fact that there are no vocals involved and the poetic level his music reaches is even more impressive and noteworthy.
+Add the fact that there are no vocals involved and the poetic level of his music is even more impressive and noteworthy.

 Not Relying on Speed

-Thus a large part of Satriani’s success can be attributed to his ability to prioritize a broad knowledge of music and an understanding of melody in conjunction with a strong familiarity to his instrument of choice.
-He’s taken a more balanced approach than most players in his niche, and it has really paid off for him in the long run.
-People now listen to him not just to watch him (though that’s a big component of it), but also to hear him which is the more important relational element of the two.
+He’s taken a more balanced approach than most players in his niche and it has really paid off for him in the long run.
+People now listen to him not just to watch him but also to hear him which is the more important of the two elements.

 As much as a concert pianist or violinist in an orchestra is concerned about the melody and music they are producing, so should a guitar player be concerned with the melody and music he or she is producing.